ppetrovtv/pine_script_docs/source/essential/Context_switching_the_security_function.rst

 The security function
 ---------------------

-Let's assume the following script is running on an IBM chart at 1min.
-It will display the *close* price of the IBM symbol, but at 15min resolution.
+Let's assume the following script is running on an IBM chart at *1 minute*.
+It will display the *close* price of the IBM symbol, but at *15 minutes* resolution.

 ::